palmdong/SMMCL/README.md

 ```

 ### Acknowledgement
-Our code is built based on the repositories of [CMX](https://github.com/huaaaliu/RGBX_Semantic_Segmentation) and [MSCSCL](https://github.com/RViMLab/ECCV2022-multi-scale-and-cross-scale-contrastive-segmentation/tree/main).
+Our code was built based on the repositories of [CMX](https://github.com/huaaaliu/RGBX_Semantic_Segmentation) and [MSCSCL](https://github.com/RViMLab/ECCV2022-multi-scale-and-cross-scale-contrastive-segmentation/tree/main).
 We thank the authors for their efforts.

 ## Citation
 ```